 Tyndale is committed to fostering spiritual growth among its community and guarding our unity as members of the body of Christ.
 One of the ways we seek to facilitate this goal is through our chapel program, which is designed to promote the holistic development of all community members through corporate worship, to build community and to raise awareness of the issues of living as a Christian in our world.
-A pre-determined chapel attendance is required for all first-time university college students.
+A pre-determined chapel attendance is required for all first and second year university college students.
 (Please refer to the Student Handbook for specifics.)
-Wednesday chapels are Community Chapels and everyone on campus is expected to attend.
-All offices and student services are closed to permit staff, faculty and students the opportunity to worship together in the Chapel at 11:20 a.m.
+Chapels are offered at 11:15 am on both Tuesdays and Thursdays and we hope that everyone on campus will attend.
+Many offices and student services are closed for Tuesday chapels to allow staff, faculty, and students alike the opportunity to attend.